dtmk10/dtmk10/README.md

   My name is Diego, nice to meet you! <img src="https://raw.githubusercontent.com/verma-anushka/verma-anushka/master/gifs/wave.gif" width="30px">
 </h1>

 Since i was a kid, i was passionate about being a biologist.
 Now, i'm currently making myself a **Bioinformatician**, you could say i'm really passionate about researching between larges amount of data and finding my way to the knowledge.
-My current medium term goal is to be able to work in the biotech field, more specifically in the **omic data analysis**, **computational biology** and **developing tools** for biotech buddies.
+My current medium term goal is to be able to work in the biotech field, more specifically in the **omic data analysis**, **computational biology** and **developing bioinformatician tools**.

 My current trajectory is in its beggining phase, i have a Bachelor's Degree in Biology and a Application Web Development certificate.
 Nonetheless, if you are looking for a **analitical**, **curious** and **stubborn** person, feel free to connect with me through my [LinkedIn](https://www.linkedin.com/in/d-maquieira/).